Food and Human Nutrition with Placement

 Most degrees are divided into stages.
 Each stage lasts for one academic year, and you'll complete modules totalling 120 credits by the end of each stage.

-Our teaching is informed by research, and course content changes periodically to reflect developments in the discipline, the requirements of external bodies and partners, student feedback, or numbers of students interested in an optional module.
+Our teaching is informed by research.
+Course content may change periodically to reflect developments in the discipline, the requirements of external bodies and partners, and student feedback.

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-To find out more please see our terms and conditions.
+To find out more please see our terms and conditions

-You're introduced to the underlying sciences of food and human nutrition.
+You're introduced to the underlying sciences of food human nutrition.
 You study modules in nutrition, genetics, biochemistry, microbiology, immunology and physiology.

 You will also be introduced to agri-food systems, covering issues arising through the food chain from production to consumption, as well as the nature and properties of different foods and nutrients.